-This program builds on 26 credits of university-required course work in Islamic studies, Arabic language and communication skills, as well as a full academic year of foundation program shared by Science, Medical, and Engineering.
+This program builds on 26 credits of university-required course work in Islamic studies, Arabic language and communication skills, as well as a full academic year Preparatory Program shared by Science, Medical, and Engineering.
 It also shares 24 credits of college-required basic computing coursework with other computing programs in the college.